 Educate the students on how to stay safe online

 Teachers have the responsibility to educate their students on how to stay safe online.
 Students should know how to avoid the risks that come with the internet.
 Furthermore, they should know the necessary steps to take after fallen victim to criminals/bullies on the internet.
 They should be exposed to practical parental control tools to minimize dangerous exposure on the internet.
 Read more about current digital literacy curricula and resources here to offer e-safety support.

 Mental Health plays a Big Role for Learning

 The current pandemic has brought a new level of anarchy that has forced us to live our lives in ways that we are previously not used to.

 This uproar has led to so many changes that can affect our mental health.
 Unfortunately, our students are not spared from these dangers to mental health.
 If unattended, it could become harmful; therefore, the following five essential tips will help teachers promote good mental health during the pandemic.

 In this COVID-19 pandemic situation, teachers are also facing many issues and may suffer as well.
 If you are a teacher and worried about the changes within your workplace, the wellness culture in your organization or you want more advice on how to best support others through this time, then reach out and speak to one of Qredible’s employment experts.

 Ali Panchoo – Digital Marketing Executive and content writer at Qredible.co.uk.
-Thorough understanding of social media, digital marketing and customer engagement with a proven ability to increase brand awareness, conceptualise and orchestrate marketing campaigns that effectively reinforce and build brand images.
+Thorough understanding of social media, digital marketing, and customer engagement with a proven ability to increase brand awareness, conceptualize and orchestrate marketing campaigns that effectively reinforce and build brand images.